 You need a range of sizes in rounds: #0,#2 #4, #10, #16 and #20.
 They wear out eventually, so it wouldn’t hurt to get two of each small one.
 Consider a 1″ or 1.5″ flat for bigger areas.

 Synthetic is fine.
 Natural sable is great, but don’t break the bank on my account.
 I use sable for the small ones and synthetic for the big stuff.

 It is important to inspect the tip of the brushes you buy.
 You want a sharp point, not frayed.
 Most stores will let you have some water and scrap paper to test brushes.
-I use rounds almost exclusively, so I always have a point to sketch with.
+I use rounds almost exclusively, I always want to have a point to draw with.

 - 500 ml leak proof water container.
 Nalgene brand is great, found at camping supply stores.
 Bigger is great, smaller is not – too little water will make a grey looking painting.

 - 1” masking tape, NOT low tack painters tape.

 - Paper towels for blotting.

 - Mechanical pencil.
 Please NOT a wooden pencil, regardless of what you may have been told about the evils of mechanical pencils in life drawing.
 For watercolor, you will dirty your painting with too much graphite under drawing.